-The Ampa Foundation was established in September 2023 (evolved from the Shakespeare Martineau Foundation) and represents all Ampa brands.
+"The Ampa Foundation was established in September 2023 and represents all Ampa brands."
 The Foundation is managed by a group of Trustees from across the group's membership.
 Donations are made to charities based in the UK locations where we have offices, to allow us to make a positive impact in our local communities.
 From September to December 2023 the Ampa Foundation awarded over £6,500 to charities including the Birmingham Children's Foundation and the Southmead Project in Bristol.